danielnguyen-ds/FP-growth-Cross-Selling/README.md

 [Association Rules Mining](https://www.geeksforgeeks.org/association-rule/) is widely used to analyze retail basket or transaction data, and are intended to identify strong rules discovered in transaction data using measures of interestingness, based on the concept of strong rules.

-In this notebook, we will perform Association Rules Mining using [FP-Growth algorithm](https://www.softwaretestinghelp.com/fp-growth-algorithm-data-mining/) implemented in the [orange3-associate package](https://pypi.org/project/Orange3-Associate/) on an `retail transactions` dataset and interpret the results.
+In this notebook, we will perform Association Rules Mining using [FP-Growth algorithm](https://www.softwaretestinghelp.com/fp-growth-algorithm-data-mining/) implemented in the [orange3-associate package](https://pypi.org/project/Orange3-Associate/) on a `retail transactions` dataset and interpret the results.

 **A snapshot of the result:**
 <p align="center">